What is the ShieldNET and how does it work?

 Or, this could be a bad bot:

-You can also see that the bad bot probability is 20%:
+You can also see that, based on 3 bot signals, the Total Reputation Score is -10 and bad bot probability 100%:

 Note: It may happen that you see that the IP is blocked entirely, but the ShieldNET reputation score is zero and that the info page shows insufficient data: